Haantjes Algebras and Diagonalization: The geometry of Haantjes operators

-\begin{definition} An operator field $\boldsymbol{L}$ is said to be \textit{semisimple} if, in each open neighborhood $U\subseteq M$, there exists a reference frame formed by (proper) eigenvector fields of $\boldsymbol{L}$.
-This frame will be called an eigen-frame of $\boldsymbol{L}$.
-Moreover, $\boldsymbol{L}$ is said to be \textit{simple} if all of its eigenvalues are point-wise distinct, namely if $l_i (\boldsymbol{x}) \neq l_j(\boldsymbol{x})$, $i, j=1,\ldots,n$, $ \forall \boldsymbol{x}\in M$. \end{definition} An important question is to ascertain under which conditions eigen-frames of $\boldsymbol{L}$ are integrable.
-Proposition \ref{pr:Hd} amounts to say that if an operator admits a local chart in which it takes a diagonal form, then its Haantjes torsion \emph{necessarily} vanishes, therefore the associated natural frame is an eigen-frame (trivially) integrable. \noi In 1955, Haantjes proved in \cite{Haa} that the vanishing of the Haantjes torsion of a \emph{semisimple} (therefore with possibly coinciding eigenvalues) operator $\boldsymbol{L}$ is also a \emph{sufficient} condition to ensure both the integrability of each of its eigen-distributions (assumed of constant rank) and the existence of local coordinate charts in which $\boldsymbol{L}$ takes a \emph{diagonal} form.
-We shall call such coordinates \emph{Haantjes coordinates} for $\boldsymbol{L}$: We remark that, in the framework of hydrodynamic systems and in the particular case of simple eigenvalues, they coincide with the \textit{Riemann invariants} of the system.
-Furthermore, Haantjes stated that the vanishing of the Haantjes torsion of an operator with real eigenvalues $\boldsymbol{L}$ is also a sufficient (but not necessary) condition to ensure the integrability of each of its \emph{generalized} eigen-distributions (of constant rank).
-An equivalent statement of the above-mentioned results is that each Haantjes operator with real eigenvalues admits an \emph{integrable} frame of generalized eigenvector fields.
+\begin{definition} An operator field $\boldsymbol{L}$ is \textit{semisimple} if, in each open neighborhood $U\subseteq M$, there exists a reference frame formed by proper eigenvector fields of $\boldsymbol{L}$.
+This frame will be said to be an eigen-frame of $\boldsymbol{L}$.
+Moreover, $\boldsymbol{L}$ is \textit{simple} if all of its eigenvalues are pointwise distinct, namely $l_i (\boldsymbol{x}) \neq l_j(\boldsymbol{x})$, $i, j=1,\ldots,n$, $ \forall \boldsymbol{x}\in M$. \end{definition} An important problem is to establish the conditions ensuring that the eigen-frames of $\boldsymbol{L}$ are integrable.
+Proposition \ref{pr:Hd} amounts to say that if an operator admits a local chart in which it takes a diagonal form, then its Haantjes torsion \emph{necessarily} vanishes.
+Therefore, the associated natural frame is an eigen-frame (trivially) integrable.
+In 1955, Haantjes proved in~\cite{Haa} that the vanishing of the Haantjes torsion of a \emph{semisimple} (with possibly coinciding eigenvalues) operator $\boldsymbol{L}$ is also a \emph{sufficient} condition to ensure the integrability of each of its eigen-distributions and their direct sums; consequently, it also guarantees the existence of local coordinate charts in which $\boldsymbol{L}$ takes a diagonal form.
+We shall say that such coordinates are a set of \emph{Haantjes coordinates} for $\boldsymbol{L}$.
+We remark that, in the framework of hydrodynamic systems, when the eigenvalues are simple, the Haantjes coordinates coincide with the \textit{Riemann invariants} of the system.
+Furthermore, Haantjes stated that the vanishing of the Haantjes torsion of an operator with real eigenvalues $\boldsymbol{L}$ is also a sufficient (but not necessary) condition to ensure the integrability of each of its generalized eigen-distributions (of constant rank) and their direct sums.
+An equivalent statement of the above-mentioned results is that each Haantjes operator with real eigenvalues admits an integrable frame of generalized eigenvector fields.